-The Public School Extension Division was created, and construction costs were financed by local banks and bonds were sold to citizens which would eventually be paid off as scheduled with the title being turned over to the school district less than 15 years later.
+The Public School Extension Division was created, construction costs were financed by local banks, and bonds were sold to citizens which would eventually be paid off as scheduled with the title being turned over to the school district less than 15 years later.

 The fieldhouse was completed at a rapid pace and dedicated on December 7, 1928.
 The cost was $407,429.89.
-The seating capacity was 7,600 at its opening and a sold-out crowd witnessed a Bearcat win over the Anderson Indians 35-24.
+The seating capacity at the time of its opening was 7,600 and a sold-out crowd witnessed a Bearcat win over the Anderson Indians 35-24.

-The fieldhouse has been renovated on three occasions that saw the capacity lowered to 6,600 people in 1983.
-The last major renovations took place in 1988 when $1.5 million was spent to replace lighting, locker rooms, coaches office, exit ramps, and modernize restrooms.
+The building has been renovated on three occasions, one of which saw the capacity lowered to 6,600 people in 1983.
+Before the tornado damage, the last major renovations took place in 1988 when $1.5 million was spent to replace lighting, locker rooms, coaches offices, exit ramps, and modernize restrooms.

 Food & Beverage 3

 There are two concession booths located in the main hallway on opposite sides of each other.
-The food selection is on par with other basketball fieldhouses in the state, but I would recommend grabbing a bite to eat at the various restaurants in town.
+The food selection is on par with other basketball fieldhouses in the state, but I would recommend grabbing a bite to eat from the various restaurants in town.
 Hot dogs, popcorn, peanuts, and nachos are all offered at the concession booth.
-The price for products ranges from $1.50 for a hot dog to $2.50 for nachos.
+The prices are $1.50 for a hot dog to $2.50 for nachos.
 Pepsi products are sold for $2.

 The walk up to the gymnasium sends a somewhat warm chill down the back of your spine.
-The venerable old building has a presence all its own for the first time visitor and commands your attention.
+The venerable old building has a presence all its own to the first-time visitor and commands your attention.
 This is one of the definitions of high school basketball.

 Visitors enter the building through the atrium that displays large photos above the doorways of state championship teams and the dedication to the game.
 The atrium also has two old-fashioned ticket booths, hallways to the upper deck, and signage.
-The interior main lobby wraps around the perimeter of the playing court and the walls display modern font, a slight dismay, that direct patron to the washroom, concession stands, hospitality room, exits and entrances, and the museum.
+The interior main lobby wraps around the perimeter of the playing court and the walls display modern font, slight dismay, that directs patrons to the washroom, concession stands, hospitality room, exits and entrances, and the museum.

-Once inside the court the majority of the silver painted wooden bleacher-style seats are above the court and extend all the way up towards the ceiling near the old SRO section that was once heavily populated.
-The crowds are thin near the top and there is enough leg room to sprawl out over two or three rows of seats.
+Once inside the court the majority of the silver-painted wooden bleacher-style seats are above the court and extend up toward the ceiling near the old SRO section that was once heavily populated.
+The crowds are thin near the top and there is enough legroom to sprawl out over two or three rows of seats.
 The view from the game is iconic at this level as hanging banners provide a somewhat obstructed view of the action on the wooden floor.

 The atmosphere is similar to many other great basketball games in the state.
-There is the student section heckling opponents at the free throw line, cheerleaders performing during breaks and intermissions, a mascot making his way through the stands, and a band busting out a collection of today’s popular hits.
-Then there are the eight state championship banners that wave majestically from the top of the ceiling that also includes eight more from the volleyball team.
+There is the student section heckling opponents at the free-throw line, cheerleaders performing during breaks and intermissions, a mascot making his way through the stands, and a band busting out a collection of today’s popular hits.
+Then there are the eight state championship banners that wave majestically from the top of the ceiling which also include eight more from the volleyball team.

 Muncie is one of those towns that seems to have many different ways to enter the city.
 There is not a major interstate that goes directly into town, and the closest I-69 exit is about 12 miles away from the gym.